The radiation field on product cones: Function spaces

-The main propagation result of Section~\ref{sec:prop-sing-bound} is semiclassical, so we introduce a rescaled version of the domain norm, denoted $\domh$ associated to the operator $P_{h} = h^{2}P_{\sigma}$, where $h = |\sigma|^{-1}$.
-For $u$ supported near $\pd X$, this norm is given by
+A more patently invariant way to define $\dom$ involves fixing an invertible elliptic operator (in, e.g., Hintz's semiclassical cone calculus \cite{hintz2020resolvents}) agreeing with $(1 + \lap_{C(Z)})^{1/2}$ near the boundary.
+As our function spaces depend on $\dom$ only near the boundary, however, we need not take this approach.

-where the $L^{2}$ norms are taken with respect to the conic metric $dx^{2} + x^{2}k$ near the cone point on $X$.\footnote{In fact, $P_{\sigma}$ is a rescaled conjugate of the Laplacian on a hyperbolic cone, but we do not need to exploit this fact here.} As in Lemma~\ref{lem:base-domain}, the $\domh$ norm controls the $L^{2}$ norms of $h\,D_{x}u$ and $h\,x^{-1}D_{z}u$.
-The dual of $\domh$ we again denote $\domh'$.
+As the main propagation result in Section~\ref{sec:prop-sing} is semiclassical, we introduce a rescaled version of the domain norm, denoted $\domh$.
+For $u$ supported near the boundary of $\mf$, this norm is given by